galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 kubectl apply -f pvc.yaml
 ```

-Use the command to verify:
+Use the following command to verify:

 ```
 kubectl get pv,pvc